GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 ### Create an AWS S3 bucket

-To store any media sent from the Ionic front-end app, in AWS create an S3 bucket.
+To store any media sent from the Ionic front-end app, create an S3 bucket in AWS.
 The S3 bucket must have public read access for the objects.
 Ensure that you implement the security measures that your company requires.

 ### Create a NodeJs Lambda function